Close

 Homework Today

 Maybe one day, students won’t need to submit assignments or complete tasks at home.
-But until then, many students understand the benefits of completing homework as it helps them further their education and achieves future career goals.
+But until then, many students understand the benefits of completing homework as it helps them further their education and achieve future career goals.

 Before you go, here’s one more question: how do you feel about homework?
 Do you think teachers assign too little or too much?
 Get involved and start a discussion in the comments!